AngadSC/CMPUT291Assignment1/readme.txt

 ccid:

 Collaborated with:
-We did not collaborate with anyone else
+We did not collaborate with anyone outside our group